Annapurna Base Camp Trek via Poonhill - 12 Days

 When is the best time for the Annapurna Base Camp via Poon Hill trek in 2026/2027?

 Trekking the Annapurna Base Camp and Poon Hill in Nepal is a high-altitude adventure where timing is critical.
 The Himalayas are known for having dramatic weather patterns.
-Therefore, we recommend checking monitoring the local mountain weather to help prepare better for your adventure.
+Therefore, we recommend checking and monitoring the local mountain weather to help prepare better for your adventure.

 Spring (March to May) is a vibrant season.
 The lower sub-tropical regions come to life with rhododendron and wildflower blossoms.
 You will experience warm weather with increased daylight.
 However, in recent years, trekkers have experienced more afternoon clouds.
 So, a head start in the morning is essential for clear mountain views.